-I followed my twin Trust to Chicoco, now I’m involved with a bit of everything.
-When I’m not in the studio, I’m studying to be a civil engineer.
+I’m involved with a bit of everything at Chicoco, but I'm most at ease behind the mic.
+When I’m not on stage, I’m studying to be a civil engineer.

 I was working in TV and radio when a friend told me about Chicoco.
 All I knew was that hoodlums lived in waterfronts.
 Now I know how wrong that is, spending my days there making programmes on women’s rights.

 Everyone knows me as ‘Bright’.
 As the drummer I’m the rhythm and soul of our band.
 When I’m not behind the drum kit, I’m making everyone laugh with my comedy skits or trying out new fashions.

 Known in the music scene as Shyn-XL, I bring years of experience with local bands to lead Chicoco Sounds’ rehearsals.
 With my Chicoco tech training, I make sure we sound great from behind the desk as well.